rage/programming-23/data/part-4/3-lists.md

     return numbers
 ```

 The function makes use of a helper variable `numbers`, which is a list.
 All the numbers typed in by the user are added to the list.
-When the loop is exited from, the function returns the list with the comand `return numbers`.
+When the loop is exited from, the function returns the list with the statement `return numbers`.

 Calling the function like this